 Cat Vaccine FAQs

-IS VACCINATION ACTUALLY NECESSARY?
+IS VACCINATION REALLY NECESSARY?

 Yes.
 Vaccination can help prevent your cat from contracting potentially fatal diseases.
 Vaccines contain modified or killed versions of common feline diseases.
 When they are injected into the body, your cat’s immune system will attack them.
-If your cat is later exposed to the disease again, the immune system will remember the disease and quickly counteract it.
+If your cat is later exposed to the disease, the immune system will remember the disease and quickly counteract it.

 SHOULD I VACCINATE FOR EVERYTHING?